Pre-approvals under Protocol 6

 Applying for pre-approval

-In Section VIII of the pre-approval application, provide detailed rationale and information supporting the application, including:
+The application must provide detailed rationale and information supporting the application, including:

-- The reasons why pre-approval is being requested
+- The reasons why pre-approval is being requested:

 - For example, for legal and/or scientific reasons